blex-max/expos/README.md

 # expos

-Spatial information extraction for variant sites in alignment data, plus comparison to background via monte-carlo simulation.
+Spatial information extraction for variant sites from alignment data, plus comparison to background via monte-carlo simulation.
 Useful for inspecting and flagging false postive variants.